petechd/eq-lookup-suggestions-data/README.md

 - null values for a given language item can be provided by a non-spaced commas.
 This will result in that term not being presented as a suggestion for that language

-json files can be generated from the source csv files using `pipenv run python scripts/convert_csv_to_json.py`
+json files can be generated from the source csv files using `./scripts/convert_csv_to_json.py`

 - expected source file location `./source-data`